 Hello, my name is Michael Lanza and The Big Outside is my creation.
-I’m a writer, outdoor photographer, author, speaker, and for many years was the Northwest Editor of Backpacker Magazine.
+I’m a writer, outdoor photographer, author, speaker, and for many years was the Northwest Editor of Backpacker Magazine, where I was also the magazine’s primary gear reviewer.
 I’m a longtime hiker, backpacker, climber, backcountry skier, trail runner, paddler, and cyclist.
-Over the past two decades, my work has taken me to national parks and wilderness areas across the United States—including multiple visits to most major U.S. parks—and all over the world: the Alps, Nepal, Scottish Highlands, New Zealand, Spain, Iceland, Norway, Patagonia.
+Over the past two decades, my work has taken me to national parks and wilderness areas across the United States—including multiple visits to most major U.S. parks—and all over the world: the Alps, Nepal, Scottish Highlands, Italy’s Dolomites, New Zealand, Spain, Iceland, Norway, Patagonia.

 Many stories here are about outdoor adventures with my wife and our young son and daughter.
 A primary goal of mine with The Big Outside is to inspire and inform other parents to take their own kids on outdoor adventures—and especially to believe that their family is capable of stepping out a little beyond their comfort zone.
-As I have done with my kids, I want other families to discover the powerful emotional payoff and bond achieved through doing something they might not have thought they could do.
-(See my list of all-time “Top 10 Family Adventures” and my very popular post “10 Tips For Raising Outdoors-Loving Kids.”)
+As I have done with my kids, I want other families to discover the powerful emotional payoff and bond achieved through sharing outdoors experiences.
+See my list of all-time “Top 10 Family Adventures” and my very popular post “10 Tips For Raising Outdoors-Loving Kids.”

 You will find a diverse offering of stories here, describing adventures for everyone from ultra-hikers to families with young kids.
-Accompanying each story is a link to a gallery of photos, and some stories also have a video.
+Each story about a trip features a gallery of photos, and some stories also have a video.

 At my Book page, you can read an excerpt of my book Before They’re Gone—A Family’s Year-Long Quest to Explore America’s Most Endangered National Parks, from Beacon Press, winner of a National Outdoor Book Award honorable mention, about spending a year embarking on wilderness adventures with my wife, nine-year-old son, and seven-year-old daughter in national parks threatened by climate change.

 I hope you enjoy my stories and pictures at The Big Outside and find them both inspirational and helpful in planning your own adventures.
 I’d love to hear what you think of this site and your suggestions for trips, stories, or how I could improve the site.
 Please subscribe to my e-mail list at left or below.
-(I promise not to inundate you with e-mails or ever share your information.)
 Comment on my posts; I appreciate the feedback and try to respond to many comments.
-Feel free to share your ideas, questions, and suggestions via e-mail to firstname.lastname@example.org.
-I respond to as many as I can.
-I occasionally receive requests from people interested in contributing stories to The Big Outside, so please be informed that I do not accept submissions of any kind from anyone.

 Have fun and be safe out there.